 - Indicate that it will be a multi-day event (i.e., greater than 48 hours).
 The notification shall be made to regulatory authorities and will state the start of the initial response stage and when LUMA anticipates the start of the restoration stage. - Provide a public statement indicating the likelihood of extended outages and make this information available via customer representatives, IVR systems, and websites. - In certain situations (e.g., nighttime events), only limited information may be available within the initial six-hour window.
 In these situations, the expectation is that the companies will inform regulatory authorities of the delay in determining the Initial Response stage duration within six hours and the notification will occur in an expedited manner as information becomes known.
-Following a nighttime storm, the determination of whether the Initial Response will be greater than 48 hours will be communicated as soon as possible, but no later than noon the following day.
-Any delay in establishing the initial storm expectations will affect the time requirements below.
+Following a nighttime storm, the determination of whether the Initial Response will be greater than - 48 hours will be communicated as soon as possible, but no later than noon the following day.